-The purpose of this strategy is to outline the overall approach to risk and opportunities management for Cherwell District and South Northamptonshire councils.
+This strategy outlines the overall approach to risk and opportunities management for Cherwell District and South Northamptonshire councils.

-The fundamental aim of the risk management strategy is to help both councils identify and manage risk especially with regards to those risks (both financial and non-financial) that pose a threat in terms of the organisations meeting their objectives, but also in terms of risk that have an impact on the operation of the business or may impact on services, programmes or projects.
+The fundamental aim of the risk management strategy is to help both councils identify and manage risk especially with regards to those risks (both financial and non-financial) that pose a threat in terms of the organisations meeting their objectives, but also in terms of risks that have an impact on the operation of the business or may impact on services, programmes or projects.